-Investments in U.S. government securities and federal agency securities are carried at fair value based on quoted market prices.
+Investments in U.S. government securities, federal agency securities, and corporate notes are carried at fair value based on quoted market prices.
 Commercial paper is carried at amortized cost (which approximates fair value).
 Treasury mutual funds are carried at fair value based on the fund's share price.